-Support for implementing the 2030 Agenda for Sustainable Development in Latin America and the Caribbean
+Support for implementing the 2030 Agenda in Latin America and the Caribbean

-Title: Support for implementing the 2030 Agenda for Sustainable De-velopment in Latin America and the Caribbean
+Title: Sustainable development paths for middle-income countries within the framework of the 2030 Agenda in Latin America and the Caribbean

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: United Nations Economic Commission for Latin America and the Caribbean (ECLAC)